 Through Government of India Act,1919 a bicameral Legislature was established at the Centre.
 The Indian Legislature consisted of the Governor-General and the two Houses – the Council of State and the Legislative Assembly.
 Assembly was inaugurated on 9th February 1921 and the Public Accounts Committee (PAC) was also constituted in the Indian Parliament System.

 The Appropriation Accounts and Audit Report for the year 1921-22 were the first to be examined by the PAC.
 The Audit Reports placed before PAC by Auditor General were grouped in two sets; Audit Reports and Appropriation Reports.
 Each set consisted of a number of reports by three Accountants General (Central Revenues, Railways and Postal & Telegraph) who solely deal with the revenue and expenditure of the Government of India.
 The Auditor General’s Rules was first made by the Secretary of State in Council on 4th January, 1921 and laid down the conditions of employment of the Auditor General, his duties and power as regards audit and accounts and also his administrative power.
-These rules were superseded by Auditor General’s Rules, 1926 made by the Secretary of State in Council on 13th April 1926, which came into force from 4th January, 1921.
+These rules were superseded byAuditor General was relieved of keeping railway accounts in 1925.
+As per the resolution passed by assembly, Auditor General was responsible for Audit alone.
+It was experimentally introduced in the East Indian Railway from 1st December 1925 which got permanent shape from 1st April 1929 and the Secretary of State in Council made an order regarding this.
+The Accountant General, Railways, ceased to exist as such with effect from the 1st April 1929.
+The audit side of the work was taken over by the Director of Railway Audit.

 The Government of India Act, 1935 (section 166 to 171) further raised the status of Auditor General.
 The appointment of the Auditor General would be made by His Majesty and he would be removed from office “in the like manner and on the like grounds as a judge of the Federal Court”.
 Neither the salary of an Auditor-General nor his rights in respect of leave of absence, pension or age of retirement could be varied to his disadvantage after his appointment and the salary, allowances and pension payable in respect of an Auditor General would be charged on the revenue of the Federation.
 The provisions of Auditor General Rules 1926 that the Auditor General on vacating office could not hold any other post under the crown in India were also incorporated under section 166(2) of the Government of India Act 1935.
 The title of the Auditor General in India was changed as Auditor General of India.
 Then, Government of India (Audit and Accounts) Order, 1936 was issued.
 Rules were made by His Majesty in council on the 18 December 1936 laying down the conditions of service of the Auditor General and his duties and powers in relation to audit and accounts.
 The Auditor General was given threefold responsibilities; (i) keeping of the accounts (ii) prescribing the forms and manner of government accounts, and (iii) conducting the audit of all expenditures.